 The Influence of Networks on Perceived Career Outcomes

-Lara Bertola, PhD candidate in the Paris Doctoral programme, will publicly defend her thesis in Management Sciences.
+Lara Bertola, PhD candidate in the Paris Doctoral programme, publicly defendes his PhD thesis in Management Sciences.

 Organised around three individual but complementary research articles, this dissertation explores the occupancy of certain networks positions assumed to be suitable for career advancement, which are of particular interest to professional service firms.